Barack Obama "Hope" poster: Distribution during the 2008 campaign

 Fairey began screen-printing posters soon after completing the design and showing it to Sergant.
 Initially, he sold 350 and put 350 more up in public.
 Beginning with that sale and continuing throughout the campaign, Fairey used proceeds from selling the image to produce more; after first printing, he made 4,000 more that were distributed at Obama rallies before Super Tuesday.
 He also put a printable digital version on his website.
 The image quickly went viral, spreading through social media and word of mouth.

 After the initial 600 posters, the Obama campaign conveyed through Sergant that they wanted to promote the theme of hope, and most of the posters sold by Fairey subsequently had the word "hope" and later "change" instead of "progress"; the obey star was also absent from later versions.
-By October 2008, Fairey and Sergant said they had printed 300,000 posters (with fewer than 2,000 sold and the rest given away or displayed) In addition, throughout the duration of the campaign, over 1,000,000 stickers were printed and disseminated by Stickerobot.com as well as clothing and other items with the image sold through Fairey's website.
+By October 2008, Fairey and Sergant said they had printed 300,000 posters (with fewer than 2,000 sold and the rest given away or displayed).
+In addition, throughout the duration of the campaign, over 1,000,000 stickers were printed and disseminated by Stickerobot.com as well as clothing and other items with the image sold through Fairey's website.
 According to Fairey and Sergant, proceeds from sales of the image were used to produce more posters, stickers and other merchandise in support of the Obama campaign, rather than direct profit for Fairey.

+In October 2008, Fairey created a small edition of serigraphs entitled Obama Hope Gold (from Artists for Obama).
+This portfolio was produced through a partnership between Gemini G.E.L. printing studio and the Democratic National Committee.
+The project supported the presidential campaign of Barack Obama.
+The Gold serigraphs were released just after Obama's inauguration, and are the third and final edition of Fairey's Hope prints of the president.
+An example of this work is in the permanent collection of the Museum of Modern Art, New York.

-According to Guardian journalist Laura Barton, the image had "acquired the kind of instant recognition of Jim Fitzpatrick's Che Guevara poster, and is surely set to grace T-shirts, coffee mugs and the walls of student bedrooms in the years to come".
+According to Guardian journalist Laura Barton, the image had "acquired the kind of instant recognition of Jim Fitzpatrick's Che Guevara poster".

-In an interview with Esquire in 2015, Fairey said that Obama had not met his expectations as president, citing his use of drones and domestic spying.
+In an interview with Esquire in 2015, Fairey said that Obama had not met his expectations as president, citing his use of drones and Domestic Spying.